Home LIVE! Features Order Calendar Results Your account Manager login

 Welcome to the third annual Overland High School 'We Didn't Start the Fire' Speech & Debate Tournament!

-Events: We are offering three rounds and finals in the following events: JV/Varsity Policy, Congress, Dramatic Interpretation, DUO Interpretation, Humorous Interpretation, Informative Speaking, Impromptu Speaking, Improvisational Pairs, International Extemp, LD, Original Oratory, Poetry Reading, POI, PF, US Extemp, and Original Spoken Word.
+Events: We are offering three rounds and finals in the following events: Varsity Policy, Congress, Dramatic Interpretation, DUO Interpretation, Humorous Interpretation, Informative Speaking, Impromptu Speaking, Improvisational Pairs, International Extemp, LD, Original Oratory, Poetry Reading, POI, PF, US Extemp, and Original Spoken Word.

 Rules: